The 2020 General Election is in Your Hands!

 - Friday, October 18 – Last day to register online ✔️

 - Saturday, October 19 – Early voting starts, suburban Cook County ✔️

 - Tuesday, October 29 – Last day to request mail-in ballot

 - Tuesday, November 3 – Election Day, Final day to send in mailed ballot

 Cast Your Vote by Snail Mail

 Mail-in voting is a convenient and safe way to cast your ballot.
-If you live in Chicago, you can request a mail-in ballot online, and your ballot will be mailed to you.
+If you live in Chicago, you can request a mail-in ballot online through October 29, and your ballot will be mailed to you.
 Follow all instructions that are sent to you for completing and returning your ballot.
 Chicago voters will receive an email when your mail ballot has been sent to you and an email when your completed ballot has been received.
 In order to be counted, mailed ballots must be postmarked no later than Election Day and must be received within 14 days of the election.

 …or Drop Off Your Ballot

 Voters in Chicago can drop of their ballot in secure drop boxes at all early voting sites.
 A list of early voting locations in Chicago will be updated here.
 Cook County will also have secure drop boxes at early voting sites where you can drop off your mail ballot.
 Dropped off mail ballots will be collected daily and time stamped upon receipt.
 The Cook County Clerk’s Office will be updating the list of locations on their website as they are announced.

 If you’re in Chicago, you can also cast your ballot at any early voting location.
 Learn more at chicagoelections.gov